datadavev/pyTBSHACL/README.md

 # pyTBSHACL
-Python wrapper for TopBraid's SHACL validator
+Python wrapper for TopBraid's SHACL validator.

 PySHACL for RDFLib dooes not currently implement soome of the [advanced SHACL functionality](https://www.w3.org/TR/shacl-af/) which is available with [TopBraid's command line validator](https://github.com/TopQuadrant/shacl). `pyTBSHACL`